ARI SHAPIRO, Host:

 In London yesterday, President Hamid Karzai of Afghanistan touched on the dominant theme of an international conference on his country.

-President HAMID KARZAI (Afghanistan): We must reach out to all of our countrymen, especially our disenchanted brothers who are not part of al-Qaida or other terrorist networks.
+HAMID KARZAI: We must reach out to all of our countrymen, especially our disenchanted brothers who are not part of al-Qaida or other terrorist networks.

 INSKEEP: That is the focus of delegates from more than 60 countries, bringing those who are now with the Taliban back into the fold, if possible.
 By the end of the day, the conference raised $140 million, with a promise of more, for a new fund designed to reintegrate former fighters into civilian society.
 Those millions could go toward creating jobs or building homes or simply replacing the money that the fighters made with the Taliban.